-Part of me admires this move towards transparency, because it will quell all the ridiculous fears that people have about Facebook going to a paid model.
-Facebook ads, more than Google or other online ad sources, are completely demographic based.
+Part of me admires this move towards transparency because it will quell all the ridiculous fears that people have about Facebook going to a paid model.
+Facebook ads, more than Google or other online ad sources, are completely demographic-based.
 That means cyclists are targeted for bike ads and business owners are targeted for marketing, accounting, and other business services.

 At the same time, it will probably be a good and bad thing for businesses using Facebook ads, because they might get a few pity clicks from people who want to keep the system free.
 Whether any of those pity clicks eventually transform into clients is the bad part of this idea.

-The biggest challenge that I have with the Facebook ads self-promotion is that they treat this like a do or die situation.
+The biggest challenge that I have with the Facebook ads self-promotion is that they treat this as a do or die situation.
 It does cost a lot of money to keep Facebook running.
 However, they make a lot more than their costs.
-The video that they used to explain Facebook ads state that the company pays close to $1 Billion dollars per year to keep the site afloat.
+The video that they used to explain Facebook ads states that the company pays close to $1 Billion dollars per year to keep the site afloat.
 At the same time, Facebook earns anywhere between $6 and $32 Billion per year.